Jaslavie/spatial-map/Readme.md

 - Use a Recurrent neural network to update parameters based on historical data instead of only on current data
 - Train an unsupervised model to learn grid cell patterns with introducing primed input
+- More robust evals of the model's performance